Leak: New Apple Phones Will Be Called iPhone X, iPhone 8, And iPhone 8 Plus

 The iPhone X will almost certainly have no physical home button.
 The functionality of the home button is being distributed to other parts of the hardware and software of the phone, the firmware code suggests.

-A thin horizontal bar at the bottom of apps will serve as a place to swipe up to move between apps.
+A thin horizontal bar at the bottom of the phone’s apps will serve as a place to swipe up to move between apps.
 The iPhone’s side button will also get some new duties.
-The firmware code suggests that double clicking the button will bring up Apple Pay, while pressing and holding the button will activate Siri.
+Double clicking the button will bring up Apple Pay, while pressing and holding the button will activate Siri.

-If this leak is true, and Apple isn’t playing a massive trick on Apple geeks by putting fake names and photos in the firmware code, it will fill in many of the remaining question marks about the new phones.
-Let’s hope there will be some new features left to talk about when Apple trots out its new products in Cupertino on Tuesday.
-We’ll be there.
-Please tune into our live blog of the event for the play-by-play and commentary.
+If this leak is true (and Apple isn’t playing a massive trick on Apple geeks by putting fake names and photos in the firmware code) it will fill in many of the remaining question marks about Apple’s much-anticipated new phones.
+Let’s hope there will be some new features left to talk about when Apple formally introduces the new gear in Cupertino on Tuesday.
+Fast Company will be there.
+Please tune into our live blog for the play-by-play and commentary.